Francesca Sciandra

 For those who have experienced childhood abuse and neglect or other forms of developmental trauma, I provide a safe and supportive environment to process and heal from these challenging experiences.

-I frequently support clients struggling with anxiety by helping them develop coping strategies, explore the root causes of these challenges, and cultivate a sense of calm and greater self-acceptance.
+I often work with clients struggling with anxiety by helping them develop coping strategies, explore the root causes of these challenges, and cultivate a sense of calm and greater self-acceptance.
+Many clients also seek my support for depression, low self-confidence, loneliness, anger, and sleep problems.
+I help them understand these experiences and develop new ways of relating to themselves and others.

 Additionally, I support processing and integrating psychedelic experiences and non-ordinary states of consciousness.